 See this for more farmhouse decor ideas scored from Target.

-6. Vintage Style Dinner Bell
+6. Antique Style Dinner Bell

 How darling is this bell to alert the roost it’s time to dine?
 It’s certainly in my own cart!

-7. Rugs & Runners With Quiet Color
+7. Muted Rugs and Runners

 8. Minimalistic Accessories